khawas-rohan/Responsive_Website/README.md

 # Responsive_Website
 I just used HTML and CSS
-The images are from https://unsplash.com/ and https://ideogram.ai/
+,The images are from https://unsplash.com/ and https://ideogram.ai/